 The same situation would happen if you applied equal but opposing horizontal forces on the object (provided it was on a smooth surface).
 Say you put two hands on an object from opposite sides and apply the same amount of pressure on each side, the external forces (from your hands) would cancel each other out, and the object will remain stationary.
 The object will move when the forces are unbalanced (i.e., you remove one hand).
 Then do the same thing on a rough surface; it might be harder to slide the object across that surface because you've added another force into the mix this time.
 It's friction.

 The concept of inertia and forces connects to Newton's second law.

-Law #2: all about f=ma
+Law #2: all about F=ma

-The acceleration of an object depends on the object's mass and the amount of force applied.
+Newton's second law of motion states that the acceleration of an object depends on the object's mass and the amount of force applied.

 💡 CalcTree explainer: To overcome inertia, you must apply an unbalanced or net force to an object.
 A 'net' force is all the forces left over after adding together all the forces that might otherwise cancel each other out.
 When forces get unbalanced, that's when exciting stuff happens!